ufechner7/zephyr_teensy4_test/readme.md

 ```

 ## IDE
-Visual Studio Code works great and has good plugins for syntax highlighting, goto-definition, previewing and more:
+Visual Studio Code works great and has good plugins for syntax highlighting, goto-definition, previewing and more.
+Suggested plugins:
 - C/C++
 - Python
 - DeviceTree for Zephyr Project
 - RST Preview

 See: https://code.visualstudio.com/download

+## More examples
+If you want to learn more, continue reading at: https://github.com/ufechner7/teensy4_shell

 ## Questions?
 In case you have problems to run the above mentioned examples, please create an issue in this repository.